 However, it’s a great time to find an online job or start an online business.

 It can be challenging to focus on your classes and an online job at the same time.
 But in the new gig economy, there are plenty of simple ways to start earning extra cash on your own schedule.

 Most of the options in this article are work from home jobs and businesses only requiring a laptop and an internet connection.

-This article will give you 17 online jobs for college students that will help you make money while working remotely.
+This article covers the 17 best online jobs for college students to help you make money while working remotely.

 What Should College Students Look For in Online Jobs?

 1. Can You Actually Work From Your Dorm?